19hours/sg-statutes/Acts/Singapore Academy of Law Act.md

 (e) the President of the Law Society;

-(f) the Dean of the Faculty of Law of the National University of Singapore and the Dean of the School of Law of the Singapore Management University; and
+(f) the Dean of the Faculty of Law of the National University of Singapore, the Dean of the School of Law of the Singapore Management University and the Dean of the School of Law of the SIM University; and

 [20/2007 wef 01/06/2007]

 [20/2009 wef 09/10/2009]

 [8/2011 wef 03/05/2011]

+[Act 16 of 2016 wef 01/08/2016]

 (g) [Deleted by Act 8/2011 wef 03/05/2011]